Rithigasri/Gaussian/README.md

 1. Import numpy.
 2. Import sys.
 3. Give the input.
-4. Use for nested for loop to bring the matrix into row echelon form.
+4. Use nested for loop to bring the matrix into row echelon form.
 5. Use nested for loop to do back substitution.
 6. Print the Output.